allisondev16/my-notes/README.md

 ```

 - I used the component `TextareaAutosize` of MUI to autoresize the textarea element.

+- Mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.
+Mongoose supports both promises and callbacks. (https://www.npmjs.com/package/mongoose)

+- Not every single function that takes an argument is asynchronous, but in general, most function that takes function argument are going to be asynchronous. (https://www.youtube.com/watch?v=Kpn2ajSa92c)

 # Getting Started with Create React App